tthurnreiter/lcd4linux-dpf-slideshow/README.md

+Downloads images from public webcams and displays them in a slideshow on a hacked AX206-based Digital Picture Frame (see https://github.com/dreamlayers/dpf-ax)

 Requires: lcd4linux>=r1200 with DPF driver and button_exec plugin, wget, ffmpeg, imagemagick

-run with run.sh or copy lcd4linux.conf to /etc/lcd4linux.conf and use lcd4linux service
+Run with run.sh or copy lcd4linux.conf to /etc/lcd4linux.conf and use lcd4linux service